wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Now when there are no more letters to draw, it will stop and the function will end.

 If you refresh the page, it still works but it happens so quickly we don't see anything.
-Let's wait 10 miliseconds using the wait function which we will add above the if statement.
+Let's wait 10 milliseconds using the wait function which we will add above the if statement.

-Now if you refresh the page you will see it's adding the text at a rate of 10 miliseconds.
+Now if you refresh the page you will see it's adding the text at a rate of 10 milliseconds.

 We can do the same thing we did in the previous method and grab our min and max and pass it to `getRandomBetween`.